Dan Marino: Early years and Super Bowl appearance

 In Super Bowl XIX, Marino and the Dolphins faced off against the San Francisco 49ers and Joe Montana in Palo Alto, California.
 The Dolphins, who had 74 rushing attempts in the previous two weeks, ran the ball only eight times in this game.
-Marino finished with 29 completions out of 50 attempts for 318 yards, throwing one touchdown pass and two interceptions.
+Marino finished with 29 completions out of 50 attempts for 318 yards, throwing one touchdown pass and two interceptions (both late in the game with the score already decided).
 The Dolphins lost 38–16 in what was Marino's only Super Bowl appearance.

 In 1985, Marino threw for 4,137 yards and 30 touchdowns while leading the Dolphins to the AFC Championship game.
 On September 29, Marino threw for 390 yards and 3 touchdowns in the Dolphins' 30–26 victory over the Denver Broncos, in the first matchup between Marino and Broncos quarterback John Elway.
 Then on December 2, Marino threw for 270 yards and 3 touchdowns against the vaunted Chicago Bears defense in a 38–24 victory.
 The loss was the only one that the Bears experienced that season.
-Marino again led the league in completions, yards, and touchdown passes and was named first-team All-Pro in 1985.
+Marino again led the league in completions, yards, and touchdown passes and was named 1st Team AP All-Pro.

 On September 7, 1986, 8 days shy of his 25th birthday, Marino threw his 100th touchdown pass in a 50–28 loss to San Diego.
 Marino accomplished that feat in just 44 games – the fastest in NFL history.
 In the 1986 season, Marino threw for 4,746 yards and 44 touchdowns.
 Marino became the first QB in NFL history to record three consecutive seasons of 30 or more touchdown passes; 48 in 1984, 30 in 1985, and 44 in 1986.
-Marino again led the league in completions, yards and touchdown passes (the first and only QB in NFL history to lead in all three categories for three consecutive seasons) and was named 1986 first-team All-Pro.
+Marino again led the league in completions, yards and touchdown passes (the first and only QB in NFL history to lead in all three categories for three consecutive seasons).
+Marino was also named 1986 first team AP All-Pro, becoming the first and still only quarterback in NFL history to be named AP All-Pro in each of their first four seasons.

+In 1987, Marino threw for 3,245 yards and 26 touchdowns in a strike-shortened 12 game season.
+Marino's 26 touchdown passes led the AFC, marking the fourth consecutive year that he led the conference in touchdown passes.
+Marino was also named to the Pro Bowl, his fifth Pro Bowl selection in his five years in the league, becoming the first and still only quarterback in NFL history be elected to the Pro Bowl in each of their first five seasons.